EsadCetiner/iRedMail-exclusions-plugin/README.md

 # iRedMail-exclusions-plugin
 This plugin contains exclusion rules to fix false positives when using [iRedMail](https://iredmail.org/) and [CoreRuleSet](https://github.com/coreruleset/coreruleset/).
 This plugin support Roundcube Webmail, SOGo Groupware, and iRedAdmin admin panel (Open Source Edition).

+**Note:** this plugin is designed to be used for an iRedMail email server, if you are using a different email server (eg. Mailcow, Zimbra, Mailu) or built your own from scratch then this plugin may not work correctly.

 ## Requirements
 - CRS Version 4.0 or newer
 - ModSecurity compatable Web Application Firewall